-- COMING SOON: Meet the register developer: how is Sarah Rogers ensuring the diversity of Anthony Nolan’s register and what does this mean for patients?
+- Meet the register developer: how is Sarah Rogers ensuring the diversity of the Anthony Nolan register and what does this mean for patients?

 - Meet the cord collector: what is a day in the life of Chris Fay?

 - Meet the scientist: how does Daniel Gibson ensure the collected cord blood produces a high quality therapeutic product?

 Please introduce yourself and Anthony Nolan